senna-ui/senna/core/src/components/input/readme.md

 ### `setFocus() => Promise<void>`

-Sets focus on the specified `ion-input`.
+Sets focus on the specified `sen-input`.
 Use this method instead of the global `input.focus()`.

 #### Returns